 18 USC 1349 is the federal statute that lets prosecutors charge attempt or conspiracy to commit health care fraud.
 Its most important feature is that an attempt or conspiracy is punished just as severely as the completed crime — so a conspiracy to commit health care fraud carries the same up-to-10-year exposure as the fraud itself.
-And unlike the general federal conspiracy statute, 18 USC 1349 does not require the government to prove an overt act; the agreement alone, joined knowingly, can be enough.
+And unlike the general federal conspiracy statute, 18 USC 1349 does not require the government to prove an overt act; the agreement alone, joined knowingly, can be enough to convict.

 Summary of the Statute